sherifButt/super-docs/README.md

 # @category plugin

-better-docs also allows you to nest your documentation into categories and subcategories in the sidebar menu.
+super-docs also allows you to nest your documentation into categories and subcategories in the sidebar menu.

 ## Usage